 Due to the high volume of applicants, we are still processing applications.

 Submit the following to the commercial services email address listed in the application document.
 If you have questions, call 435-719-2123.

 How long does it take to get a CUA?

-Please allow 30 working days to process a CUA application.
-Guided Backpacking CUAs may take up to 60 days to process.
+Please allow 30 working days to process your application.
 We review applications in the order they are received.